jakobzhao/geog371/labs/lab03/readme.md

 View this Example View the map1.html document in Webstorm (or your IDE of choice).
 Here you will see our HTML, with some CSS styling at the top, a couple of div page elements for our map components, linked scripts, and custom scripts.
 The page elements are as follows:

-`wrapper`: the main container for our map in the body.
-Our whole map and interface will fall inside the wrapper element;

 `map`: the element our map will be attached to;

-`controls`: the element in which we can put any buttons or controls;

 `credits`: an element inside controls where we can put our contact and copyright information.